 To learn more about how to claim preference on these goods, select the following:

-This document provides basic AUFTA information in an easy to read style.
+This table provides basic AUFTA information in an easy to read style.

 Any claim for preferences under the Australia FTA must be supported by a Certificate of Origin attesting to the imported product’s originating status.
 This link provides a PDF template demonstrating how such a Certificate of Origin can be structured.
 The template is fillable, and users may elect to use it.
 Its use, or adherence to its structure, is in no way compulsory.
 Nevertheless, pursuant to the relevant regulations, all of the data elements specified therein must still be provided upon request to CBP in connection with a claim for preferential tariff treatment.

-Data Elements for the Australia FTA Certificate of Origin - Attachment A
+Data Elements for the Australia FTA Certificate of Origin - 19 CFR 10.724

-As an alternate to the Certificate of Origin template, a free-form certification can be used by Australian producers and exporters, and US importers, when attesting that their goods meet the requirements of the Australia FTA.
+As an alternate to the Certificate of Origin template, a free-form supporting statement can be used by Australian producers and exporters, and US importers, when attesting that their goods meet the requirements of the Australia FTA.

 Harmonized Tariff Schedule of the United States (HTSUS) - Australia FTA General Note 28